-- 5. Members are reminded that an Internal Audit Review of Counter Fraud Arrangements was conducted, by Mersey Internal Audit, during the third quarter of 2016/17. - 6.
+- 2. Members are reminded that an Internal Audit Review of Counter Fraud Arrangements was conducted during the third quarter of 2016/17. - 3.
 The review examined the arrangements in place for dealing with any issues concerning countering fraud, bribery and corruption that might arise within the Fire Authority.
-This included that key policies are in place to embed those arrangements, the promotion of good governance and principles of ethical behaviour/probity, procedures for dealing with allegations of fraud, bribery or corruption, staff awareness of the potential for criminal acts and how concerns might be reported and also any measures taken to promote fraud prevention and increase deterrence against potential frauds. - 7.
-The outcomes of the review, including a number of recommendations and agreed actions, were reported to the GAS Committee 10 April 2017. - 8.
+This included that key policies are in place to embed those arrangements, the promotion of good governance and principles of ethical behaviour/probity, procedures for dealing with allegations of fraud, bribery or corruption, staff awareness of the potential for criminal acts and how concerns might be reported and also any measures taken to promote fraud prevention and increase deterrence against potential frauds. - 4.
+The outcomes of the review, including a number of recommendations and agreed actions, were reported to the GAS Committee on 10 April, 2017. - 5.
 A specific recommendation was received that 'The Chief Fire Officer and Chief Executive should make a formal statement of the Fire Authority's commitment to antifraud, bribery and corruption measures and publish the statement on the official website'.
-The arising draft statement, based upon the Audit Commission checklist for councillors and others responsible for governance, is included at Appendix A.
+The statement for 2019/20, based upon the Audit Commission checklist for councillors and others responsible for governance, is included at Appendix A.